Day 1

 You’ll see some peculiar paintings of the colonial period (called Pinturas Cuzqueñas) at the little Uquía Church, and finally, pass by the famous Tropic of Capricorn milestone to reach the picturesque Humahuaca.

 Wander among their traditional houses and streets, and get a feel for the old-world languor that still survives in this setting.
-At the end of the day, we’ll drive you back to your hotel in Salta La Linda (the beautiful) as Argentines nicknamed the city.
+At the end of the day, we’ll drive you back to your hotel in Salta La Linda (the beautiful) that Argentines nicknamed the city.

 Day 12